 Freiblick Graz – One of the best cafes in Graz with a fantastic view.
 From there you can see the Clock Tower, Rathaus and all the typical Graz orange roofs.
 You’ll find delicious options for breakfast, snacks, and sweets.
 The apple cake and vegan carrot cake were to die for.

 Torona – If your tummy is craving something Mediterranean, then give Torona restaurant a try.
 You will find traditional Spanish pinchos served in huge and delicious portions.

 Kunsthauscafe – The perfect place to stop before or after visiting the Kunsthaus Graz Museum.
 The food is delicious; you can sit outdoors, in the restaurant garden, or by the street facing the river.
 Rob’s burger was yummy and thumbs-up for serving breakfast until mid-afternoon.
 It’s a good place for work as well, bring your laptop and get stuff done.

 Tribeka – Minimalist cafe serving good coffee with lovely outside tables by the river: What else could you need?

 Since we moved to Europe, we have been doing a few wine tastings in Italy.
 So when I heard about the South Styrian Wine Road, my eyes shined with excitement.

 Sit, relax, eat, drink, and enjoy the scenery.
-If the sun is shining, grab a table outside, right by the vineyards.
+Grab a table outside, right by the vineyards if the sun is shining.
 Before leaving, don’t forget to enjoy a glass of their Muskateller and say hello to Shiva, their gorgeous dog.

-Make sure to indulge your taste buds with a sip of Sauvignon Blanc, Morillon (local name for Chardonnay), and Pinot Blanc (our favorite).
+Make sure to indulge your taste buds with a sip of Sauvignon Blanc, Morillon (the local name for Chardonnay), and Pinot Blanc (our favorite).